SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-27-rant-on-why-most-sales-prospecting-and-marketing-suck.md

 The problem is,  activities should never be the measuring stick of how well your team is prospecting.

 Yes you need to do activities! [(If need help with this, check this post)](https://leadiq.com/blog/how-to-get-more-personalized-prospecting-done).
 Yes your team needs to work hard.

+But if you are approaching your day in prospecting on hitting enough accounts up, and making sure you are doing a touch with each account, you’re already losing half the battle.
+Sending an email to send an email, and doing a cold call just to do a cold call is one of the most common things I see with reps, oId and young.

+Real prospecting should be emphasizing not just getting something done, but attacking your prospecting with something special.
+Think about how you approached the accounts you went after today.
+Did you send an email or cold call an account because you were fired up and had energy?
+That’s cool, but there’s is a difference between doing something, and doing something well.

+If you aren’t sending your best email of all time, or making the best cold cold you can, why are you even doing it?
+Dialing up your prospecting to 11 means you do something really special for your prospect.

+## ...wait a minute….no.
+It means you do something special for ALL YOUR PROSPECTS.

+Take a minute and look at your SENT box in your email.
+How great the emails?
+Grade them now.
+Seriously!

+Out of A, B, C, or D… be honest here.
+If you were getting that email you sent, would you respond?

+Ignore the value of your product, and really think about this.

+If you were getting that voicemail you just left, would you be call that person back?
+Would that comment on LinkedIn make the prospect DM you?
+How good was it?

+### The system is broken right now.
+With a broken system, there is an opportunity.

+Many B2B companies are stuffy and boring.
+Bigger companies are too afraid to take chances because what they’ve done so far has been successful.
+The thing is, if something is too challenging, it usually means it’s the right thing to do.

+Send a prospect a song if you are trying to woo them.
+Make a Vidyard video that mostly about your prospect instead of your product.
+Open up a cold call telling your prospect about something that made you think of them that doesn’t relate to your product.
+Write clever copy in your cold email that will make them know you aren’t just an average Joe.
+Show your passion for your product or service you are selling, without being salesy.
+Inspire!

+That’s dialing your prospecting to 11.

+With marketing and sales, you are also screwing up!
+Sorry, I don’t care anymore.
+Story time!

+A few months ago, I went to the Sales 3.0 conference Las Vegas, and every talk was about personalization and being human with selling.

+You know what happened next?
+My inbox for the past two months has been getting slammed with binary prospecting.
+Automated marketing slog that isn’t even entertaining.
+COMPLETED actions that were done, but not done well.

+Why did the marketing person write a boring email to the leads?
+It was because they wanted to get something done.
+I’m not going to be cynical and say they were lazy.
+Maybe they were afraid.